Misson42/.github/README.md

 # Puter

 > One thing is for sure.
 When I'm able to create an AI simulated from my last 6 months of brain data, I am NOT storing that on any system that exists today.
 I want that in my control under my rules and regulations with my own lock and key.
-Puter will give every user this access.
+Puter will give every user this control.